gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 A sample form has been added as part of this initial pull request, and you can find it in the `.github/workflows/account-factory-inputs.html` file.
 You can modify this form as necessary to meet your needs so that account requests can be made in a way that is consistent with your organization's needs.

-A common pattern seen here is to either use an external ticketing system like JIRA to collect the necessary information, and use an integration with the GitHub API to create the account request once it has been approved, or to simply generate the JSON input string to be passed into the GitHub Actions workflow.
+A common pattern seen here is to either use an external ticketing system like JIRA to collect the necessary information, and use an integration with the GitHub API to automatically submit the account request pull request once it has been reviewed in the ticketing system, or to simply generate the JSON input string to be passed into the GitHub Actions workflow.

 ### The `state_bucket_pattern` value in `account.yml`